tytydraco/yessleep/out/Night_Bus.md

 The cool air from the car brought a smile to my face, something I had not been able to do for a while, as I adjusted the seatbelt.
 When my eyes darted towards the rearview mirror, the last thing I saw before Francis swerved at the corner was a man running out of the store with a boy in hand.

+A surge of uneasiness washed over me then.
+The trauma enveloping my system, rendering it to uselessness as I kept silent about what I saw as I fought the urge to look back.

-I welcomed the soft touch of the setting sun after prying open my curtain, determined to bring life back into my house again.
+Upon arriving home, I welcomed the soft touch of the setting sun after prying open my curtain, determined to bring life back into my abode again.

 A made bed, washed laundry, and watered plants, I felt productive which in turn brought me a tinge of joy.